DanielRasho/BrushWire/README.md

 ### Backend 🔌

-1. **Create the DB:** The backend requires a functional Docker Container with postgres, for that, use docker compose as follow.</u>
+1. **Create the DB and API:** The backend requires 2 functional Docker Container with postgres and node, for that, use docker compose as follow.</u>

    ```bash
    docker compose up // Creates containers and start it